vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Wisdom and Learning

-> 1. "You are never too old to set another goal or to dream a new dream." - C.S.
-Lewis
 > 1. "Real change, enduring change, happens one step at a time." - Ruth Bader Ginsburg
 > 1. "The only true wisdom is in knowing you know nothing." - Socrates
 > 1. "An investment in knowledge pays the best interest." - Benjamin Franklin